FreeCAD/FreeCAD-documentation/wiki/FEM_CalculiX.md

 ## Postprocessing interface

-The FEM Workbench loads CalculiX results to a [result object](FEM_ResultShow.md) which will contain   *
+The FEM Workbench loads CalculiX results into a [result object](FEM_ResultShow.md) which will contain   *

 -   Displacements
 -   Stresses